Skip to content

 Year: 1873-1875

-To create this work, the artist was inspired by the views from his new studio in Montmartre.
-As soon as he entered the house, he was enchanted by this garden, which he found to be a beautiful, abandoned park.
+To create this work, the artist drew inspiration from the views of his new studio in Montmartre.
+As soon as he entered the house, the artist was enchanted by this garden, which seemed to him like a beautiful abandoned park.

 Style: Impressionism